neotechclub/website/USAGE.md

 - NO GitHub or Matrix links

 ### Events
-- **Current events**: Shows latest 3 at runtime, automatically filters out past events
+- **Current events**: Shows all ongoing/future events at runtime, automatically filters out past events
 - **Past events**: Separate page, sorted by date (newest first)
 - **Auto-categorization**: Events automatically move from current to past when their date passes
 - Each event has optional signup & instructions links